 - Leftover Pulled Pork: For this recipe use, leftover Instant Pot BBQ Pork or Slow Cooker Pulled Pork.
 You can also opt to use leftover rotisserie chicken or barbecue chicken.

 - Shredded Cheese: A combination of shredded cheddar and mozzarella cheese are classic for barbecue pizzas.
-Feel free to use all shredded cheddar or Colby Jack or a Mozzarella cheese.
+Feel free to use all shredded cheddar or Colby Jack or Mozzarella cheese.

-- Barbecue Sauce: Use your favorite barbecue sauce to spread on the pizza dough and toss your leftover meat with if not coated in barbecue sauce already.
+- Barbecue Sauce: Use your favorite barbecue sauce to spread on the pizza dough and toss your leftover meat with it if not coated in barbecue sauce already.

 How to Make Pulled Pork Pizza

 Making this pizza is super easy and you have two options for preparation.
-You can bake your pizza or grill it–which I highly recommend.
+You can bake your pizza or grill it--which I highly recommend.

 How to Grill Pizza

 The best advice I have for making grilled pizza of any kind is to BE PREPARED with your supplies beforehand.
-Be sure to have long tongs, spatula and baking sheet (that will fit on your grill and hold your pizza) ready prior to beginning grilling pizza.
+Be sure to have long tongs, spatula, and baking sheet (that will fit on your grill and hold your pizza) ready prior to beginning grilling pizza.
 Grilling pizza dough is a quick process and you want to be prepared to move fast.

 - Preheat your grill to high heat.
-Aim for 550-600 degrees–you want the temperature super hot, just like a pizza oven.
+Aim for 550-600 degrees--you want the temperature super hot, just like a pizza oven.

 - Roll out the pizza dough into a pizza shape.
 And really, who cares if it is a rectangle, square, circle, oval, or star?
 I even let my kids go crazy and roll it out themselves.
 It gets their energy out.
 And saves me a step in the kitchen!

 - After rolling out the dough, lightly brush both sides of the dough with some olive oil.
-This helps prevent the dough from sticking on your grill.
+This helps prevent the dough from sticking to your grill.
 Tip: You can also just brush one side of your pizza dough with olive oil, and then place it on the grill greased side down and brush the opposite side, once on the grill.

 - Grill the pizza dough for 2-3 minutes, with the grill open; 1-2 minutes per side with the grill closed.
 The goal here is to cook the pizza dough until just browned.
 The dough will bubble up slightly and then will easily be able to be flipped with long tongs and/or spatula.
 If your pizza dough seems stuck to grates, give it another 30 seconds or so.
-Much like meat, the dough will release from grill easier once cooked through.
+Much like meat, the dough will release from the grill easier once cooked through.

-- It will not take long to grill the 2nd side of the pizza, so do not leave unattended.
-Once the pizza dough is just browned, remove dough to a large cookie sheet.
+- It will not take long to grill the 2nd side of the pizza, so do not leave it unattended.
+Once the pizza dough is just browned, remove the dough to a large cookie sheet.
 Close grill lid, and turn to medium-high heat.

 - Spread the dough with a thin layer of BBQ sauce, cover with leftover Pulled pork, and then top with the shredded cheese.

 - To finish pizza on the grill, place a cookie sheet with loaded pizza directly on your grill and close the grill lid.
 Cook for 4-5 minutes, or until cheese is melted.
-If you place your pizza directly on grates of the grill instead of using a cookie sheet, your pulled pork pizza will be ready in 2-3 minutes.
+If you place your pizza directly on the grates of the grill instead of using a cookie sheet, your pulled pork pizza will be ready in 2-3 minutes.

 To Bake Pizza

 You can also bake this Pulled Pork Pizza in the oven.
 To do so, roll out your pizza dough on a baking sheet and top the dough with barbecue sauce, pork, and cheese.
-Bake at 425 degrees for 12-15 minutes until cheese is melted and crust is golden brown.
+Bake at 425 degrees for 12-15 minutes until the cheese is melted and the crust is golden brown.